Job Title: Production Floor Manager

 What is your first memory of Winona ORC?
 My uncle, Terry, who is an employee here getting really excited, capping, and smiling really big when I told him I got hired here.
 He was always telling me I’d make a good Job Coach and that I should work here.

 Why do you support Winona ORC?
 To help others gain meaningful employment in the community and allow them to feel like productive members of the community!

-In response to the COVID-19 outbreak, and restrictions in place by Governor Walz and the Department of Human Services, Winona ORC Industries is closing its doors to employees beginning Thursday, March 19 and will end when the Department of Human Services deems it safe for our employees to return to work.
+In response to the COVID-19 outbreak, and restrictions in place by Governor Walz and the Department of Human Services, Winona ORC Industries is closing its doors to employees (those we serve) beginning Thursday, March 19 and will end when the Department of Human Services deems it safe for our employees to return to work.
 This notice will be updated as Winona ORC learns more from Governor Walz and the DHS.
-Laundry and janitorial services will continue to be offered by our staff as we assess the situation daily.
-Winona ORC will update our employees and the public on a weekly basis.
+Laundry and janitorial services will continue to be offered by Winona ORC staff; Winona ORC will update our employees and the public as needed.
 Thank you for continuing to support us during the pandemic.